Gobi-Stories/Gobi-Web-Integration/README.md

 color                             |`#15d6ea` | Any valid css color value (#000, rgb(...), rgba(...)).
 The color of border of story circle. avatarSize                        |    ``    | Any valid css size value (10px, 10%, 10vw...).
 The size of avatar circle. verticalOrientation               |  `false` | Boolean.
-Displays a list of stories vertically.
+Displays a list of stories vertically. wrap                              |  `false` | Boolean.
+Add styles which allow stories wrap to a new line on small screen sizes.
 **playerOptions**                 |   `{}`   | Object.
 Provides interface for customization of player view. playerOptions.roundedCorners      |  `true`  | Boolean.
 Remove or add rounded corners to player element. playerOptions.shadow              |  `true`  | Boolean.
 Remove or add shadow to player element.